nsasto/canjango/README.md

 the basics of the markup usage is outlined below. for a more detailed overview, I would suggest checking out [lungo's excellent site] (http://lungo.tapquo.com/howto/prototype/).

-broadly, the structure of each App page will contain one or more of the following html elements.
+broadly, each App page will contain one or more of the following html elements.

 * Section: The main container
 * Article: a content container within the section.
 Each section may have multiple articles.
 It must be placed inside the section and the first article must have the class active in order to make it visible.